department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 ### Can I get employment counseling and job-search support through VR&amp;E?

-You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability and **all of the following are true for you**:
+You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability and all of the descriptions below are true for you.

+**All of these must be true.
+You:**
-- You have an employment handicap or barrier, **and**
+- Have an employment handicap or barrier, **and**
-- You are enrolled in VR&E, **and**
+- Are enrolled in VR&E, **and**
-- You already have experience, education, or training in your field of interest
+- Already have experience, education, or training in your field of interest

 **Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).